- Hill NR et al PLOS ONE, DOI:10.1371/journal.pone.0158765

 Phosphorus is a mineral which plays an essential role in bone metabolism and cellular functions.
 An abnormal elevation of phosphorus levels – Hyperphosphatemia – in the blood, is a common and serious condition in CKD patients on dialysis, because the kidneys cannot remove extra phosphorus.

-Most patients are treated with a phosphate binder, however up to 50% of patients – depending on the region – are unable to achieve and maintain their target serum phosphorus levels.6 In some patients, non-compliance due to the high pill burden and poor tolerability appear to be key factors behind this.7,8 On average, dialysis patients take approximately 19 pills per day, with phosphate binders9 comprising around 50% of this daily pill burden.
+Most patients are treated with a phosphate binder, however up to 50% of patients – depending on the region – are unable to achieve and maintain their target serum phosphorus levels.6 In some patients, non-compliance due to the high pill burden and poor tolerability appear to be key factors behind this.7,8 On average, dialysis patients take approximately 19 pills per day, with phosphate binders comprising around 50% of this daily pill burden9.

 SECONDARY HYPERPARATHYROIDISM (SHPT)